AdKats/AdKats/README.md

   <li><b>Enable!</b> AdKats will confirm all dependencies and show confirmation in the console.
 If it gives your server
   an ID then all is well.
 Enjoy!</li>
 </ol>
+If you have any problems installing AdKats please let me know on the MyRCON forums, or here as an issue and I'll respond promtly.
 </p>
 <h2>Dependencies</h2>
 <h4>XpKiller's "BF3 Chat, GUID, Stats and Mapstats Logger" Plugin</h4>